 Knowing how to manage and resolve conflict is essential for having a productive work life, and it is important for community and family life as well.
-Conflict resolution, or dispute resolution to use another common term, is a relatively new field, emerging after World War II.
+Dispute resolution, to use another common term, is a relatively new field, emerging after World War II.
 Scholars from the Program on Negotiation were leaders in establishing the field.